Safe Routes to Health AmeriCorps Program Information

 AmeriCorps is a national service program administered on a federal level through the Corporation for National and Community Service (CNCS).
 Established in 1993, the Corporation engages millions of Americans in service.
 CNCS plays a critical role in strengthening America’s nonprofit sector and addressing our nation’s challenges.
 The Michigan Community Service Commission (MCSC) is the state administrative agent for Michigan’s AmeriCorps.
 MCSC funds and supports programs including SR2H that encourage all Michigan residents to volunteer and serve their communities.
 The Michigan Fitness Foundation (MFF) manages the SR2H program in 5 communities and is dedicated to inspiring active lifestyles and healthy food choices through education, environmental change, community events, and policy leadership.

-SR2H engages 20 half-time AmeriCorps members for a 900 hour, 10 ½ or 9 – month term of service (October 1, 2019 – August 14, 2020 or November 11, 2019 – August 14, 2020) at host sites statewide in Michigan.
+SR2H engages 20 half-time AmeriCorps members for a 900 hour, 10 ½ or 9 – month term of service (November 6, 2020 – September 18, 2020 or December 9, 2019 – September 18, 2020) at host sites statewide in Michigan.
 Members will serve a minimum of 20 – 23 hours per week and receive a living allowance from MFF of $6,067 and eligibility for a Segal AmeriCorps education award of $3,047.50 upon successful completion of their service term and hours.
 The education award may be used to pay education expenses at eligible post-secondary institutions, including many technical schools and G.I.
 Bill approved programs, or to repay qualified student loans.
 Members aged 55 years or older can likewise transfer their education award to a child, grandchild, or foster child under specific conditions.

 SR2H AmeriCorps Members (Members) will fill gaps and enhance assets in underserved, low-income communities to help residents gain access to supportive environments for healthy eating and physical activity.
 In addition, Members will leverage 200 volunteers (40 per community) to carry out SR2H programming and affect sustainable change.